 One of the L.E.D indicators on one of the wheel calibration buttons will be illuminated at all times to indicate which one is in current use.
-To change to the other, press and hold the button down for approximately 5 seconds.
+To change to the other, press and hold the button down for approximately 5 seconds (until it beeps).

-18/ Service intervals

-When you press this button two pieces of information are shown in the LH display window.
-Firstly the number of hours remaining to the next service and secondly the type of service due next (f,a,b,c etc).
+18/ Service intervals When you press this button two pieces of information are shown in the LH display window - the number of hours remaining to the next service and the type of service due next (F,A,B,C etc).